ericcheatham/personal-website/src/pages/resume/index.md

 - Advised development teams on ways to improve uptimes and reliability of multiple application services running on Google App Engine.
 - Developed support tooling to enable a team of 10 customer support engineers to self-service common customer issues allowing Software Engineers to focus on product improvement.

-#### Software Engineering Intern at Pearson Education May 2012 to Aug 2012 Iowa City, IA
+#### Software Engineering Intern at Pearson Education May 2012 to August 2012 Iowa City, IA

 - Designed and developed an JSF portal to increase visiblity into standarized testing statistics for a team of 20 analyists.

-#### Software Engineering Intern at Honeywell (formerly Intermec) May 2011 to Dec 2011 Cedar Rapids, IA
+#### Software Engineering Intern at Honeywell (formerly Intermec) May 2011 to December 2011 Cedar Rapids, IA

 - Executed numerous rounds of product testing as part of the customer solution testing operation.
 This involved validating software and hardware of point-of-sale systems both independently and together as a single product.
 Each device ran on Windows CE and needed to work the same across a field of 15 different devices each with their own unique use cases.

+#### IT Intern at Newport news Shipbuilding May 2010 to August 2010

+- Added additional features to existing Microsoft Access database and corresponding frontend program

 ## Community Involvement

 #### Workiva Diversity and Inclusion Committee -- Founder

-- Created Workiva's first Diversity and Inclusion iniatives at their home office in Iowa.
+- Created Workiva's first Diversity and Inclusion initiatives at their home office in Iowa.
 Helped to form a framework that lead to the creation and support of 5 employee affinity/resources groups supporting: Employees of Color, Women, Military Veterans, Parents, and LGBT Workivans.

 #### African American Leadership Academy -- Fellow